-However, a variety of research shows that non-take-up analysis has to deal with measurement errors that might distort the empirical results.
-We will make use of several methods to quantify potential measurement errors.
-However, given that the underlying EU-SILC micro-data for Austria was recently changed from survey to register data for almost all income sources, this offers the chance to significantly reduce the measurement error related to reported incomes.
-By comparing results based on register and survey data, the study will contribute to a better assessment of the measurement error and as such to a better estimation and understanding of the non-take-up of benefits of last resort.
+As a variety of research shows that non-take-up analyses have to deal with measurement errors that might distort the empirical results, we made use of several methods to quantify potential measurement errors.
+Given that the underlying EU-SILC micro-data for Austria has recently been changed from survey to register data for almost all income sources, this offered the chance to significantly reduce the measurement error related to reported incomes.
+By comparing results based on register and survey data, the study contributed to a better assessment of the measurement error and as such to a better estimation and understanding of the non-take-up of benefits of last resort.

-This project aims to measure and analyse the target efficiency of the minimum income benefit and its predecessor benefit called monetary social assistance, the benefits of last resort in Austria.
-It will provide an up-to-date estimate of the size and determinants of non-take-up of minimum income benefit for the year 2013 as well as of monetary social assistance for the year 2009 and compare it also with the situation back in 2003.
+This project measured and analysed the target efficiency of the minimum income benefit and its predecessor benefit called monetary social assistance, the benefits of last resort in Austria.
+It provided an up-to-date estimate of the size and determinants of non-take-up of minimum income benefit for the year 2015 as well as of monetary social assistance for the year 2009 and compared it to the situation back in 2003.

-Both, the replacement of monetary social assistance by the minimum income benefit as well as the change in the EU-SILC from survey to register data offer an interesting and unique combination to investigate the access to benefits.
-In this context, the envisaged study will:
+Both, the replacement of monetary social assistance by the minimum income benefit as well as the change in the EU-SILC from survey to register data offered an interesting and unique combination to investigate the access to benefits.
+In this context, the envisaged study:

-In the project, we will use the following methods:
+In the project, the following methods were used:

 The reform led to a significant decrease of non-take-up of the benefit of last resort in Austria.
 In 2009 53% of eligible households did not take up the benefit while in 2015 only 30% abstained.
 In terms of expenditure non-take-up dropped from 51% to 30%.